About

 the artist’s task is not to find an audience, but to leave behind something for an audience to find.

-Both personal and political, Kangalee’s art reflects his own anger and frustration as he sees the world’s injustice in an everyday observation.
-His point-of-view is always from that of the underdog and he believes that art should illuminate as well as combat the forces of apathy and corporate values rampant within the 21st-century zeitgeist.
+His point-of-view is always from that of the underdog and he believes that art should illuminate, as well as combat, the forces of apathy and corporate values rampant within the 21st-century zeitgeist.

-An advocate of radical artists and visionaries who build upon the hallmarks of revolutionary art, politically and aesthetically, in a way that is highly personal — and therefore a reflection of one’s own conscience, he can be reached at kangalee76@gmail.com.
+An advocate of artists and visionaries who build upon the hallmarks of revolutionary art, politically or aesthetically, in a way that is highly personal — and therefore a reflection of one’s own conscience.

 For screenings, consulting, teaching, collaborations, or general inquiries please contact: kangaleearts@gmail.com